Zuoqiu-Yingyi/siyuan-packages-monorepo/workspace/plugins/keepass/public/README.md

   * `Reset Settings`

+    * This is a button.
-    * Resets all settings options to their default values.
+    * Resets all settings options of this plugin to their default values.
     * Refreshes the page after resetting.
+  * `Delete KeeWeb User Configuration`

+    * This is a button.
+    * Delete all KeeWeb user configurations.
+    * If the KeeWeb app does not load properly, you can use this button to initialize the Keeweb app.
 * `KeeWeb Settings`

   * `Plugins`